 Dig Up Tender Bulbs

 Certain more tropical bulbs and tubers such as Cannas, Dahlias, and Caladiums may have a difficult time withstanding the freezing temperatures of winter.
-To make sure that you do not lose them entirely, dig them up soon after the trees being to change colors.
-These bulbs can be stored in a cool, dry place and replanted next spring!
+To make sure that you do not lose them entirely, dig them up soon after the trees begin to change colors.
+These bulbs can be stored in a cool, dry place and replanted next spring.

 Empty Porch Pots and Flower Containers

 The long winter months can prove to have a brutal effect on certain porch pots and annual containers.
 Terra cotta pots are especially susceptible to the freeze and thaw cycle, often sustaining chips and cracks that will only get worse with time.
 Protect your terra cotta by storing them in a dry place, such as a shed or garage.
 If you do not have the extra space to pull them all indoors, empty the pots and store them upside-down against the side of your house.
 Be sure to cover them with a tarp, as this will help greatly in keeping moisture off them.